SAP/olingo-jpa-processor-v4/README.md

 At the current state the JPA Processor provide support for:
 1. Generating OData metadata from JPA metadata.
 2. Processing Get requests by converting them into Criteria Builder queries.
 3. Supporting entity manipulations.

 More details can be found in the [Tutorials](/jpa-tutorial/Tutorials/Introduction/Introduction.md)

 # Requirements
-As of now the JPA Processor requires at least [Java 1.6](http://www.oracle.com/technetwork/java/javase/downloads/jdk6downloads-1902814.html), but it is very likely that in the future the minimum Java version is changed to [1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+As of now the JPA Processor requires, others than Olingo, minimum Java version  [1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 # Download and Installation
 Clone the repository.